 Just as the Bay and its rivers and streams started to rebound, last year's record rains flushed enormous amounts of pollution into local waterways.
 As a result, the Bay's health dropped for the first time in 10 years.
 To combat increasingly frequent extreme weather, we must increase Chesapeake Bay Program funding—not cut it.

 Unfortunately, the Trump administration has proposed a 90 percent cut to Bay funding, from $73 million to $7.3 million, for FY 2020.
 This ignores the common sense funding requirements that are necessary to implement the Chesapeake Clean Water Blueprint.
 It would devastate efforts to estore local rivers, streams, and the Chesapeake Bay.

 Cuts to this vital work could undermine the trust, collaboration, and partnership between the states and the federal government established in the historic Chesapeake Bay Agreement, and threaten clean water for the more than 18 million people who call the Chesapeake Bay watershed home.
-That's why it's so important that we tell Congress loud and clear that it must continue leadership on the Chesapeake Bay.
+That's why it's so important that we tell Congress we must accelerate our efforts—not slow them.

-Level funding in FY19 for key federal programs is needed to maintain the trust and collaboration of state partners and ensure the continued success of this unique partnership.
+Increased funding in FY 2020 for critical programs is needed to maintain the trust and collaboration of state partners and ensure the continued success of this unique partnership.